 Adding a creative objective or summary will help you grab the recruiter’s attention and make them read the rest of the document.
 Depending on your circumstances and your current position, choose between these two options.

-This part is especially important for the senior data analyst resume.
-You have something to tell to prospective recruiters so make sure you don’t skip the most essential details.
+This part is especially important for the senior data analyst’s resume.
+You have something to tell prospective recruiters so make sure you don’t skip the most essential details.
 Start with the most recent positions you’ve had and list up to five accomplishments and responsibilities under every position.

-Remember to include data analyst resume keywords and tailor it to fit the description from the job opening.
-Provide with achievements of big data analysis you’ve completed and given some examples.
+Remember to include data analyst resume keywords and tailor them to fit the description of the job opening.
+Provide achievements of big data analysis you’ve completed and give some examples.